top of page

 Imposter Syndrome - I'm a Fake

-Imposter syndrome is the internal psychological experience of feeling like a phony in some area of your life, despite any success that you have achieved in that area.
+Imposter syndrome is the internal psychological experience of feeling like a phony in some area of your life, despite any success you have achieved in that area.

 What Are the 5 Types of Imposter Syndrome?